 Figure 4-23. gRPC in eShop on Containers

 gRPC communication requires both client and server components.
 In the previous figure, note how the Shopping Aggregator implements a gRPC client.
 The client makes synchronous gRPC calls (in red) to backend microservices, each of which implement a gRPC server.
-Both the client and server take advantage of the built-in gRPC plumbing from the .NET Core SDK.
+Both the client and server take advantage of the built-in gRPC plumbing from the .NET SDK.
 Client-side stubs provide the plumbing to invoke remote gRPC calls.
 Server-side components provide gRPC plumbing that custom service classes can inherit and consume.